Codecademy/docs/content/general/concepts/prototype-pattern/prototype-pattern.md

 ---
-Title: 'Prototype Pattern'
+Title: "Prototype Pattern"
-Description: 'The prototype pattern adds cloning functionality to an objects class.'
+Description: "The prototype pattern adds cloning functionality to an objects class."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Interview Prep'
+  - "Interview Prep"
 Tags:
-  - 'Classes'
+  - "Classes"
-  - 'Conceptual'
+  - "Conceptual"
-  - 'Constructors'
+  - "Constructors"
-  - 'Objects'
+  - "Objects"
 CatalogContent:
-  - 'learn-java'
+  - "learn-java"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 The **prototype pattern** adds cloning functionality to an object's class.
 After the instantiation an initial object, the prototype removes the need for the `new` keyword in creating subsequent objects at run time.
 New objects are created using the property values of a pre-existing object.